Endeavour Silver - Selling The News Today

 For Q1, we had the following results:

-Production Highlights for First Quarter, 2017 (Compared to First Quarter, 2016)
+Production Highlights for First Quarter 2017 (Compared to First Quarter 2016)

 - Silver production decreased 29% to 1,076,974 oz